 Big data and technology have become critical to a wide variety of industries in recent years, and the marijuana industry is no exception.
-In fact, it could be argued that the next phase of the marijuana industry will be dominated by technological innovations that separate industry leaders from the rest of the pack.
+Back in 2017, BDS Analytics CEO Roy Bingham told Marijuana Business Magazine that the demand for cannabis-related data would grow at a rate of 40-50% per year.

 Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses predict trends, meet consumer demand, reduce costs, improve efficiencies, comply with regulations, improve the efficacy of medical marijuana, and maximize sales.